Key U.S. Congressman offers remote voting proposal amid coronavirus relief haggling

 That member, Republican Representative Thomas Massie, has said he would do the same again if another major coronavirus bill is brought up, arguing that lawmakers should be on record on such important legislation.

+The Congressional Budget Office on Thursday estimated the recently passed coronavirus bill would add $1.8 trillion to the federal budget deficit over the next 10 years.
+Although the bill provided more than $2 trillion in aid, its projected cost was less because some of the money was in loan guarantees, the CBO said.

-There was little immediate danger of legislative action on Thursday.
+There was little immediate danger of new legislative action on Thursday.
 Senate Majority Leader Mitch McConnell, a Republican, said there had been “absolutely no progress” among lawmakers on agreeing to more funding for the $350 billion small business program that Congress set up last month and is already depleted.

 The Trump administration and congressional Republicans say the next coronavirus response bill, the fourth of the crisis, should simply add $250 billion to the small business program to help preserve businesses and jobs.